WrtApp/wreditor/README.md

 ## Project goals and philosophy

 Make writing in the browser not suck.
 I believe that [browser based text editors should rival native counterparts](https://writeapp.me/writeapp/note/the-state-of-browser-based-text-editors).
-Wreditor should implement:
+Wreditor will implement:

 * Save on the fly (no page reloading, that's so 90's)
 * Distraction-free view (focus on the writing, get the buttons out of the way)
+* Full screen mode
 * Live syntax highlighting
 * Bracket completion
 * Real tab indents